bennettslin/yearlings_bobtail_app/accessibility-notes.md

 * When access is on:
     * Accessed section shows all possible keys to press.
     * Next section shows "Space" key, which goes to next section.
-    * Stage section shows "Esc" key.
+    * Stage section shows "Esc" key, unless annotation or wiki section is accessed.
     * Keys can be clicked, which performs the action and then turns access off.

 * When player section is accessed: